Tapir79/Cybersecuritybase-mooc-project1/README.md

 DEBUG = os.getenv('DJANGO_DEBUG', 'False') == 'True'
 ````

-Set DJANGO_DEBUG=False in production to prevent detailed error messages from being shown to users.

-# A07:2021 – Identification and Authentication Failures
+## 5. A07:2021 – Identification and Authentication Failures
 https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/
 Vulnerability Example: Using weak password policies can lead to easily guessable passwords.